About Home Dashboard

 This top section of the Home Dashboard provides bold and upfront values for monitored host and service status with hover-over detail counts and percentages.

-For Host Status, the inner circle displays counts for DOWN, DEGRADED and UP states.
-Whatever is not UP is either DOWN and distinct from everything else in a troubled state (e.g., Unscheduled Down), or DEGRADED (e.g., Unreachable, Suspended).
+With Host Status you can see the state of your monitored hosts.
+The inner circle displays counts for DOWN, DEGRADED and UP states.
+Whatever is not UP is either DOWN and distinct from everything else in a troubled state (e.g., Unscheduled Down), or DEGRADED (e.g., Unreachable, Suspended, Scheduled Down).

-Similarly for Service Status, the inner circle displays counts for CRITICAL, DEGRADED and OK states.
+Similarly for Service Status you can view the state of monitored services.
+The inner circle displays counts for CRITICAL, DEGRADED and OK states.
 Whatever is not OK is either CRITICAL (e.g., Unscheduled Critical), or DEGRADED (e.g., Warning, Unknown, Pending).

 For both Host Status and Service Status, hovering over the inner circle labels will show the state count details, and hovering over the outer circle color-coded graphic will show the percentage for the monitored host and service states.